Feel the Rhythm (song)

 "Feel the Rhythm" is a song by Sweden-based musician and producer Dr. Alban, released in 1998 by CNR Music as the fourth and last single from Alban's fifth studio album, I Believe (1997).
-The song features backing vocals by singer Monica Löfgren, and was written by Alban with Jorge Vasconcelo, Per Adebratt and Tommy Ekman.
-Adebratt and Ekman produced it.
-"Feel the Rhythm" peaked at number 13 in Spain and number 56 in Sweden.
+The song features backing vocals by Monica Löfgren, and is written by Alban with Jorge Vasconcelo and the songs producers, Per Adebratt and Tommy Ekman.
+"Feel the Rhythm" became a top-20 hit in Spain, peaking at number 13.
+In Alban's native Sweden, the song peaked at number 56.